 While the breastfeeding latch tricks that I am going to share with you may not sound earth-shaking, they can make a huge difference in how it feels.
 And if it feels better, you can start enjoying your baby again.

 LATCHING TIPS FOR SORE NIPPLES THAT WILL CHANGE YOUR LIFE

 You’ve probably heard that the key to pain-free breastfeeding is to get a good deep latch.
 You’ve watched the YouTube videos.
 You’ve looked at the pictures.
-But you’re still having pain.
+But it still hurts.

-Follow these steps, and you should be able to latch your baby without pain.
+If you follow these steps you should be able to latch your baby without pain.